 2030 Agenda and the 17 Sustainable Development Goals

-At Hui E! we recognise that the 2030 Agenda and Sustainable Development Goals (SDGs) are grounded in international human rights commitments, and our work in the space has been driven by the belief that the community sector and wider civil society are fundamental in the implementation and delivery of the SDGs in Aotearoa New Zealand.
+At Hui E! we recognise that the 2030 Agenda and Sustainable Development Goals (SDGs) are grounded in international human rights commitments.
+Hui E!’s work in the space has been driven by the belief that the community sector and wider civil society are fundamental in the implementation and delivery of the SDGs in Aotearoa New Zealand.

 Hui E! at the forefront of measuring NZ progress of the SDGs